-- Those hired in Information Management positions under the 2019 cycle (and later) may receive an administrative promotion from FP-06 to FP-05 after 12 months of fully successful or better performance, completion of the required training requirements, and upon confirmation from the functional bureau, IRM.
+- Those hired in Information Management positions under the 2019 cycle (and later) may receive an administrative promotion from FP-06 to FP-05 after 12 months of fully successful or better performance in current position, completion of the required training requirements, and upon confirmation from the functional bureau, IRM.

-- Those employed in Human Resources, General Services, and Financial Management areas under the 2019 cycle (and later), may receive an administrative promotion from FP-05 to FP-04 after 18 months of fully successful or better performance.
+- Those employed in Human Resources, General Services, and Financial Management areas under the 2019 cycle (and later), may receive an administrative promotion from FP-05 to FP-04 after 18 months of fully successful or better performance in current position.

-- Those employed in Office Management under the 2019 cycle (and later), may receive an administrative promotion from FP-07 to FP-06 after 12 months of fully successful or better performance.
+- Those employed in Office Management under the 2019 cycle (and later), may receive an administrative promotion from FP-07 to FP-06 after 12 months of fully successful or better performance in current position.

 Completion of the time-in-grade requirements does not automatically convey the right to a conversion/promotion.
 The grade conversion may be effective only after: